 Endpoints – meaning, any end of a digital communications connection, like servers, laptops and mobile devices – are cybercriminals’ favorite way to get inside your infrastructure.
 Market data analysis firm IDC’s 2019 study found 70 percent of breaches started on an endpoint.

-There are a few types of threats: traditional, complex or advanced, and targeted or advanced persistent threats (APTs.)
-Classic Endpoint Protection Platforms (EPPs) do a great job at protecting against traditional threats like malware, but complex or advanced threats are becoming more common as more cybercriminals get hold of advanced tools.
+There are a few types of threats: Traditional or commodity, evasive or complex, targeted and advanced persistent threats (APTs.)
+Classic Endpoint Protection Platforms (EPPs) do a great job at protecting against traditional threats like malware, but evasive and advanced threats are becoming more common as more cybercriminals get hold of advanced tools.

 Those digitizing their business also often want to add a few more security strings to their bow.
 And these days, cybercriminals aim advanced and complex threats at all kinds of businesses, not just household-name companies and nation states.
 That’s why adding Endpoint Detection and Response (EDR) to your EPP is fast becoming the standard.
 And then, Managed Detection and Response (MDR) offers a way to achieve the same protection in a different way.
 We’ll cover what these advanced options do, their benefits and which types of organizations need them.